learnk8s/learnk8s.io/src/templating/content.md

 ## Summary

-When you manage multiple environments and multiple teams, it's natural to look for strategies to parametrise your deployments.
+When you manage multiple environments and multiple teams, it's natural to look for strategies to parameterise your deployments.

 And templating your Kubernetes definitions, it's the next logical choice to avoid repeating yourself and standardise your practices.